q33566/Schemind/README.md

-# 🤖 Schemind: Human-AI Task Automation Project
+# 🤖 Schemind: Let AI Use Computer for You

 ## 🚀 Project Overview